 A pricey solar storage tank with one or more internal heat exchangers can be used in place of the much less costly plain storage tank with an external heat exchanger.

-With this approach, the cold water replenishing the main water heater (i.e. when hot water goes to the house, fresh cold water replaces it) passes through an internal heat exchanger and is heated either totally or partially before it leaves the solar tank and enters the main water heater.
+With this approach, the cold water replenishing the main water heater (i.e. when hot water goes to the house, fresh cold water replaces it) passes through an internal (SS or copper) heat exchanger and is heated either totally or partially before it leaves the solar tank and enters the main water heater.
 As a result, any heat available in the solar storage tank is transferred to the incoming cold water instead of sitting in the tank waiting for enough sun to trigger a transfer to the main water heater.
 This prevents the heat gained during lackluster solar days from simply sitting idly in the tank and radiating uselessly out, over time, to the surrounding air (standby loss).

 2) Install a Heat Dump Package